Upgrade To a New Release

 canton.domains.mydomain.init.domain-parameters.protocol-version = 2.0.0

-You cannot upgrade the protocol of a deployed domain!
+You cannot upgrade the protocol of a deployed sync domain!
 You need to keep it running with the existing protocol.
 Please follow the protocol upgrade guide to learn how to introduce a new protocol version.

 Change the Canton Protocol Version

-The Canton protocol is defined by the semantics and the wire-format used by the nodes to communicate to each other.
+The Canton protocol is defined by the semantics and the wire format used by the nodes to communicate to each other.
 In order to process transactions, all nodes must be able to understand and speak the same protocol.

 Therefore, a new protocol can be introduced only once all nodes have been upgraded to a binary that can run the version.

-Therefore, the protocol upgrade process boils down to:
+With that, the protocol upgrade process boils down to:

-• Deploy a new domain next to the old domain.
-Ensure that the new domain is using the desired protocol version.
-Also make sure to use different databases (or at least different schemas in the same database) for the domain nodes (mediator, sequencer node, and topology manager), channel names, smart contract addresses, etc. The new domain must be completely separate, but you can reuse your DLT backend as long as you use different sequencer contract addresses or Fabric channels.
+Also make sure to use different databases (or at least different schemas in the same database) for the sync domain services (domain node, mediator, sequencer node, and topology manager), channel names, smart contract addresses, etc.

-Hard Domain Connection Upgrade
+Hard Synchronization Domain Migration

-A hard domain connection upgrade can be performed using the respective migration command.
-Again, please ensure that you have appropriate backups in place and that you have tested this procedure before applying it to your production system.
-You will have to enable these commands using a special config switch:
+Ensure that you have appropriate backups in place and have tested this procedure before applying it to your production system.

 canton.features.enable-repair-commands=yes